A chipmunk has taken up residence at

 as of December 18, 2014.

-A different event every Wednesday from 6-8pm!
+A different event on the First Wednesday of the month, February-May, from 5-8pm!

 Click for an informational flyer on the Plastic Bag Ordinance and FAQ'S.